 |Photo by LAUREN GRAY on Unsplash|

-Shelf Life is a new personal meme to help me in my ongoing attempt to de-clutter my bookshelves.
+Shelf Life is a new personal meme to help me in my ongoing attempt to declutter my bookshelves.

+Therefore as time permits, I will reassess the many, many READ books stacked on my bookshelves.
 (The unread TBR pile is another story all together!)

 The aim of Shelf Life is to let go those books that I know I will never read again and to give them a proper send off.